 Fontane Therme Neuruppin

 A good day spa is not easy to find these days, especially one that is clean, well designed and family-friendly (or not family friendly, depending on what you’re looking for).
 The Fontane Therme in Neuruppin, Brandenburg, is definitely worth a visit on a cold day or if you just want to relax in the spa.
 It’s only a one hour ride from Berlin and is a perfect get-away from the busy city.
 You can also combine the trip with a short walk through the beautiful town of Neuruppin.

 Read the full review of the Fontane Therme, which has a gym, saunas, spa treatments and saltwater pools as well as swimming pools for you to enjoy.

-It’s not just about the famous Spreewald-Gurken.
 It takes about an hour to get to the Spreewald, an artificial forest and lowland that mainly consists of meadows and ramifications of the Spree – mostly famous for the regions Spreewaldgurken, the sour German pickles.
 On a mild and sunny day, jump into a boat (called Kahn here) with up to 7 other people and enjoy the pastoral atmosphere.
 Once you’re there, you’ll see that there’s a valid reason for why it’s the most visited region of Brandenburg.
 A visit to the Spreewald is especially popular during Easter, when the Sorbs start decorating the easter eggs in a ridiculous manner.

 For a more specific and ultra-luxe kind of escape to the Spreewald, even in the wintertime, look into Berlins most popular getaway destination: The Bleiche Resort & Spa.
 The Spreewald setting is here combined with a decadence usually reserved for kings and queens.
 A spa, restaurants, an intrinsic feeling for contemporary design and art, perfectly embedded into the former industrial bleachery estate.

-The Bleiche is a really high-end hotel, so prepare to spend a lot of cash here – but we hear it’s absolutely worth it!
+The Bleiche is a really high-end hotel, so prepare to spend a lot of cash here – but I can attest that it’s definitely worth it.